eclipse/paho.mqtt.cpp/README.md

 On Debian based systems this would mean that the following packages have to be installed:

 ```
-$ sudo apt-get install build-essential gcc make cmake cmake-gui cmake-curses-gui
+$ sudo apt-get install build-essential gcc make cmake
 ```

-If you will be using secure sockets (and you probably should):
+If you will be using secure sockets (and you probably should if you're sending messages across a public netwok):

 ```
 $ sudo apt-get install libssl-dev